Arrest videos undercut Derek Chauvin's murder trial defense, pathologist tells jury

 DR. LINDSEY THOMAS, FORENSIC PATHOLOGIST

 Dr. Thomas was an assistant medical examiner in the Hennepin County medical examiner's office until she went into "semi-retirement" in 2017.
-She told the jury she had performed over 5,000 autopsies over her career.
+She told the jury she had performed more than 5,000 autopsies over her career.

-While physically examining a body can be helpful in determining a cause of death, she explained to the jury that other records and inquiries could sometimes be even more illuminating.
+While physically examining a body can be helpful in determining a cause of death, she explained that other records and inquiries could sometimes be even more illuminating.

-"What was unique in this case was the volume of materials I had to review," she told the jury, referring to videos recorded on bystanders' cellphones and police body-worn cameras.
+"What was absolutely unique in this case was the volume of materials I had to review," she said, referring to videos recorded on bystanders' cellphones and police body-worn cameras.
 "I never had a case like this that had such thorough documentation of the terminal events."

 She said the videos made clear that Floyd died because his body was deprived of oxygen by the way Chauvin, 45, and other officers pinned him to the ground as they arrested him on suspicion of passing a counterfeit $20 bill to buy cigarettes.